We ran across a new batch of Symphony of the Seas construction photos that were recently posted that show off the progress the ship is making.

 Any residual Available Spend at the cut-off date for making purchases via Cruise Planner will be automatically converted back to US$ for spend onboard your booked cruise.

 Happy Daylight Savings Time!
 No one enjoys losing an hour of sleep, so we will make you feel better with a round-up of all of this week's Royal Caribbean news.

 The big, big, big news of this week was Royal Caribbean's announcement of its newest cruise ship, Symphony of the Seas.

 Royal Caribbean revealed the name of its fourth Oasis Class ship, along with the nearly big news that Symphony of the Seas and Allure of the Seas will homeport at the brand new Terminal A in PortMiami.

 Royal Caribbean also put its 2018-2019 Symphony of the Seas sailings on sale to the public, adding to another very busy week of Symphony of the Seas news.

 Royal Caribbean News

-- Enjoy this photo tour of the water slides on Adventure of the Seas.
+- Our photo tour of a Family Panoramic Stateroom on Freedom of the Seas.

 Royal Caribbean Blog Podcast